 Adrenaline is a fantastic hormone.
-As danger and fear are activated in human's brain, adrenaline bursts invade almost all body tissues and change the way muscles behave.
+As danger and fear are activated in human brain, adrenaline bursts invade almost all body tissues and change the way muscles behave.

-When surfers put their life in danger - especially in big wave surfing conditions or dangerous wave peaks - their bodies ignite the so-called fight-or-flight response, a reaction to the information transmitted to the nervous system by your senses.
+When surfers put their lives in danger - especially in big wave surfing conditions or on dangerous wave peaks - their bodies ignite the so-called fight-or-flight response: a reaction to the information transmitted to the nervous system by the senses.

 As adrenaline reaches the final target, muscles work in order to perform respiration at an increased rate to improve strength and resistance.
-Survival mode is, somehow, triggered so that all your systems get ready to protect life.
+Survival mode is triggered so that all your systems get ready to protect life.

-Adrenaline was isolated from the adrenal glands of sheep and oxen, for the first time, in 1901, by the Japanese chemist Jokichi Takamine.
-In the last 100 years, scientists discovered that adrenaline has impact in several human organs.
+Adrenaline was isolated for the first time in 1901 from the adrenal glands of sheep and oxen by the Japanese chemist Jokichi Takamine.
+In the last 100 years, scientists have discovered that adrenaline has impact on several human organs.

-Epinephrine increases heart rate and respiratory rate, and promotes vasodilatation.
+Epinephrine increases heart and respiratory rate, and promotes vasodilatation.
 At the same time, adrenaline stimulates glycogenolysis in the liver and triggers lipolysis to burn fat.
 Muscle contraction accelerates breathing.

-It has been proved that adrenaline is positive in surfers.
-The pumped-up sensation felt before or immediately after an extreme surfing moment happens when the surfer's body releases dopamine to act like a natural pain killer.
+It has been proven that the effects of adrenaline are positive for surfers.
+The pumped-up sensation felt before or immediately after an extreme surfing moment happens when the surfer's body releases dopamine to act as a natural painkiller.

-Surfing demands a balanced aerobic and anaerobic system exercise.
+Surfing demands a balanced system of aerobic and anaerobic exercise.
 When you're paddling, oxygen is vital (aerobic).
 When you're taking off and riding the wave, you're ordering and consuming energy and muscle power (anaerobic).